 Then I saw an angel coming down from heaven, holding the key of the abyss and a great chain in his hand.
 2 And he laid hold of the dragon, the serpent of old, who is the devil and Satan, and bound him for a thousand years; 3 and he threw him into the abyss, and shut it and sealed it over him, so that he would not deceive the nations any longer, until the thousand years were completed; after these things he must be released for a short time.
 4 Then I saw thrones, and they sat on them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years.
 (Revelation 20:1-4, NASB).

-This passage speaks of a one-thousand year period that involves the reign of Jesus Christ.
-The notion of a one-thousand year reign of Christ is central to the four main positions on end-time Bible prophecy, so much so that the word millennialism (millennial for 1,000) is found in each of the four major positions.
-The four main positions that we will look at are: amillennialism, postmillennialism, historic premillennialism, and dispensational premillennialism.
-How one understands the 1,000 year period mentioned in Revelation 20, and its relationship to Jesus Christ, Israel, and the church, determines which prophetic scheme they are reflecting or representing.
+This passage speaks of a reign of Jesus Christ for “a thousand years.”
+The nature of this “millennial” (“millennial” for 1,000) reign of Christ is central to the debate between these four views, so much so that the word millennialism is found in each of the four positions.
+The four positions that we will look at are: amillennialism, postmillennialism, historic premillennialism, and dispensational premillennialism.
+How one understands the 1,000 years mentioned in Revelation 20, and its relationship to Jesus Christ, Israel, and the church, determines which prophetic scheme they represent.